pieterjanvc/mgs2amr/readme.txt

  -j (optional) The secondary input file in case of pair-end reads -o The folder to save the results.
-A sub-folder will be created -n (optional) The name of the output sub-folder and prefix for other filenames -t (optional) The location of the temp folder (files removed once completed).
+A sub-folder will be created -n (optional) The name of the output sub-folder and prefix for other filenames
+    If not set, a random name will be generated
-     Default = mgs2amr/temp unless 'mgs2amrTemp' is set in the settings file -s (optional) Set the step to which the pipeline must be run
+ -s (optional) Set the step to which the pipeline must be run
     * 1: Step 1 - MetaCherchant
 	* 2: previous + Step 2 - BlastPreparations
 	* 3: previous + Step 3 - Blastn
 	* 4: previous + Step 4 - Annotation
- -m (optional) Default = 16G; Memory available (important for MetaCherchant)
+ -m (optional) Default = 32G; Memory available (important for MetaCherchant)
-    Input files of > 2Gb easily need 32+Gb of RAM
+    Input files of > 2Gb easily need 32+Gb of RAM.
- -v (optional) Default can be changed in the settings file
+	If the pipeline fails at the first step, consider increasing the memory -v (optional) Default can be changed in the settings file
     0: Nothing is written to stdout
     1: General progress is posted to stdout
     2: All available details are posted to stdout

 Special case when resuming an existing pipeline
- -p Provide only a pipelineId (found in file called pipelineId in temp/output folder).
+ -p Provide only a pipelineId (found in file called pipelineId in output folder).
      Use if an error occurred and you like to resume from a specific temp file All other parameters but step (-s) and verbose (-v) will be ignored

 -- END mgs2amr.sh ---